Geographic Information System (GIS) Configuration

 gis00049.jpg

-Note that if the image is a geoTiff file, then the geo-referencing information in the files is transferred to the display.
+Note that if the image is a GeoTiff file, then the geo-referencing information in the files is transferred to the display.
 Click the Finish button to complete the operation.

 The basic procedure is to identify a pixel on the display and enter the coordinates for that pixel.
 These coordinates must correspond to the backdrop imagery projection.
 In order to select a pixel, the cursor must be in the selection mode.
 Click the selection cursor on the tool bar.